Skip to content

 Volume mounts:

-• ${OPENCLAW_BASE}:/openclaw — pipeline reads host diary files (read-write)
+• ${OPENCLAW_BASE}:/openclaw — pipeline reads host diary files written by openclaw-plugin (read-write)

 • ./data:/app/data — pipeline writes offset files and logs